paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 Regardless of data entry method, it is important that all data providers become familiar with the [Darwin Core data standard](https://dwc.tdwg.org/terms/), which forms the basis for the majority of [Symbiota’s Data Fields](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields).

 {: .notice--success }
-📌 [Exemplar catalog records](https://paleo.symbiota.org/portal/collections/list.php?db=6) have been created as a reference to guide data entry for fossil specimens in Symbiota portals.
+[Exemplar catalog records](https://paleo.symbiota.org/portal/collections/list.php?db=6) are in the process of being created as a reference to guide data entry for fossil specimens in Symbiota portals.
 It may be helpful to bookmark this page for ease of access.

 # Bulk data import
 ## Formatting data for import